-The Company has embedded in its capital management framework the necessary tests to ensure continuous and full compliance with the Solvency Standard for Non-Life Insurance Business issued October 2011 (incorporating amendments to May 2012 by the RBNZ).
+The Company has embedded in its capital management framework the necessary tests to ensure continuous and full compliance with the Solvency Standard for Non-Life Insurance Business issued December 2014 by the RBNZ.

 The Company's Audit and Risk Committee oversees the computations and capital solvency is carefully monitored against the Company's capital management plan.
 In addition, the Company manages the required level of capital through maintaining a minimal risk investment strategy and maintaining a strong reinsurance quota share.